hongweilibran/wmh_ibbmTum/README.md

 test_leave_one_out.py: test U-Net models under leave-one-subject-out protocol.
 The codes also include the preprocessing of the original data. evaluation.py: evaluation code provided by the challenge organizor.

-images_three_datasets_sorted.npy: preprocessed dataset including Utrecht, Singapore and GE3T. masks_three_datasets_sorted.npy: preprocessed masks including Utrecht, Singapore and GE3T corresponding to the preprocessed data.
+images_three_datasets_sorted.npy: preprocessed dataset including Utrecht, Singapore and GE3T.
+The order of the patients is sorted. masks_three_datasets_sorted.npy: preprocessed masks including Utrecht, Singapore and GE3T corresponding to the preprocessed data.
+The order of the patients is sorted.